Boston Fencing Club

 Matthew (Matt) Zich has been involved in sabre fencing for over 25 years, 11 years as an internationally-ranked competitor and for the last 15 years as a coach, with a proven record of developing elite fencers.
 Classically trained by Maestro Yury Gelman (five-time Olympic Fencing Coach and National Men's Sabre Coach) in New York City, Matthew was a member of the US National Fencing Team, 2003-2007, representing the United States at World Championships held in Korea, Italy, France and Austria.
 Matthew was ranked #1 USA and top 5 internationally as a Cadet; #1 USA and top 5 internationally as a Junior; and top 5 USA as a Senior.

-Working with beginner through advanced fencers, Matthew's students have medaled at Youth Tournaments through Junior Olympics and Senior National Championships.
-At the request of the USFA, he has worked with national team members for international competitions, including as the coach of the US Cadet National Team for the World Cup Events in Poland and Germany.
+Working with beginners through advanced fencers, Matthew's students have medaled at Youth Tournaments through Junior Olympics and Senior National Championships.
+At the request of USFA, he has worked with national team members for international competitions, including as the coach of the US Cadet National Team for the World Cup Events in Poland and Germany.
 Matthew is the coach of 2022 Junior Men's Sabre national champion Hyunseok (Tommy) Choi and 2022 NCAA All-American Maggie Shealy from Brandeis University, where he is currently the sabre coach.
-Matthew has coached numerous students who have gone on to fence in leading college programs, including Oxford University, Columbia, UPenn, Duke, Brandeis, St. John's, Northwestern, and Boston College.
+Matthew has coached numerous students who have gone on to fence in leading college programs, including Oxford University, Harvard, Columbia, UPenn, Duke, Brandeis, St. John's, Northwestern, and Boston College.

 Head Foil Coach